It’s important to choose the right snowboard for your style, ability and your physical characteristics.

 If you find yourself in icy snow conditions regularly this is when you definitely want good gripping edge-hold.

-Try to look for a snowboard that has magne-traction or some variation.
-Magne-traction is basically like the edges of your snowboard are serrated – this serration on the edges gives you more grip in hard conditions and icy snow.
+Try to look for a snowboard that has magne-traction or some variation – traction bumps, mid-bite – there are various marketing terms for them nowadays.
+These “bumps” essentially give you extra contact points in key places along the sidecut of the snowboard – giving you more grip in hard conditions and icy snow.

 Other things such as flex and camber profile can also affect edge-hold.
 A continuous rocker, for example, profile probably isn’t going to be the most effective on ice.